National Hurricane Center monitoring system off Carolinas; Nigel now a hurricane

 RALEIGH, N.C.
 (WNCN) – The National Hurricane Center is monitoring an area for potential tropical development off the Carolinas.

-As of the initial outlook, meteorologists are forecasting a 20 percent chance of development over the next seven days.
+As of the initial outlook, meteorologists are forecasting a 20% chance of development over the next seven days.

-The low likelihood for development is typical for a development area this far in advance, as the system is not expected to become organized until later this week.
+The low likelihood for development is typical this far in advance, as the system is not expected to become organized until later this week.

 However, if trends continue, the likelihood of development is expected to increase, according to WNCN Meteorologist Lance Blocker.